Book of Mormon Feast

 Like Paul, Mormon urged his listeners to cleave unto charity, which is the greatest of all.

 Cantique Karaokes presents an instrumental version of “A Key Was Turned in Latter

 Days” with lyrics.
 (Hymns of the Church of Jesus Christ of Latter-

 Mormon taught that “charity is the pure love of Christ, and it endureth forever.”
 We can look to Jesus to discover how to love.

 Mady Malouf sings “He Sent His Son.”
 (Children’s Songs, 34 text and music by Sally DeFord)

 Mormon wrote endearingly to his son Moroni, entrusting him to Christ, as they both faced the upcoming military battle that would destroy their people.

 Altar of Praise Chorale sings a bright “Jesus, Lover of My Soul.”
-(LDS Hymns, 102;
+(Hymns of the Church

 The Book of Mormon is unique among all the world writings in that it has a promise that if the reader will ask God, he or shee may know that the book is true.
 The Book of Mormon was translated from ancient gold plates by the prophet Joseph Smith.
 It has a message God wants all the world to know.
 He has provided the testimony of Joseph Smith as to the truth of the record, as well as the testimonies of many who worked with Joseph Smith during those times.
 But God knows that we need more to be sure of its truth, so He himself will reveal it to anyone who desires to know, by the power of the Holy Ghost.
 Thousands, perhaps millions, of people have tested that promise and asked God, and have received a witness from the Holy Ghost that it is true.
 There is no expiration date on the promise.
 You may begin today on the quest to know.